spigotdesign/Pariscope/readme.md

 # Pariscope

-Pariscope is a starter theme for WordPress.
+Pariscope is a starter theme by Spigot Desgin.
+It is built on Justin Tadlock's Hybrid Core version 5.

 The theme's primary goal is to offer a modern development experience for WordPress theme authors while sticking as close to possible to WordPress standards as we can.
 Sometimes those things don't always mesh well.
 This theme aims to balance that.